Log in

 • 50

-At the meeting, we will be reflecting on the year as a whole and looking forward to next year.
-We’ll discuss additional ways we can further JASM’s mission and will hold elections for board members.
+At the meeting, we will reflect on the past year and look ahead to the next.
+We’ll discuss new ways to further JASM’s mission and hold elections for board members.

 THANKS TO OUR SUPPORTERS